 This remote Norwegian archipelago is located in between mainland Norway and the North Pole; its main town, Longyearbyen, is the world’s northernmost settlement.
 In these high latitudes, you’ll experience twenty four hour daylight for the entirety of the summer months.

 There are plenty of wild adventures you can enjoy under the midnight sun on Svalbard.
-We’d recommend a glacier hike or kayaking across fjords studded with icebergs.
+We’d recommend a glacier hike or a Svalbard kayak tour across fjords studded with icebergs.
 It’s a legal requirement to have a member of your party bearing arms, to guard against the threat of polar bears.
-For this reason, taking a guided trip is highly recommended!
+For this reason, taking a guided svalbard glacier tour is highly recommended!

-This city in northern Norway is a renowned spot for hunting the aurora borealis.
+This city in northern Norway is a renowned jumping off spot for sailing the Norwegian fjords and hunting the aurora borealis.
 But as it’s within the Arctic Circle, it’s the perfect spot for midnight sun seekers.

 This energetic university town really comes alive during the summer months.
 You can dance your socks off at Bukta Festival, held during the height of midsummer, or consider running the Midnight Sun Marathon.